sandoche/btc-candlestick-predictions/README.md

-# Bitcoin Candlestick Predictions using Machine Learning in R
+# Bitcoin candlestick predictions using lagged features and machine learning algorithm in R

 > coming soon